Oven-Baked Whole-Grain Pilaf

 But honestly?
 After awhile, even that got a little old.

-My body hungers for whole grains and the cook in me is determined to make them easy to cook and healthy to eat.
+Still, my body hungers for whole grains and the cook in me is determined to make them easy to cook and healthy to eat.

 Adapting Restaurant Recipes for Home Cooks